RedisLabs/genome-redis-poc/design.md

 * 8 bits for I value - 40..47
 * 8 bits for O value - 48..53

-Note: although only 3 bits are needed for IE and OE sizes, we'll use a 4 to align the record bytewise
+Note: although only 3 bits are needed for IE and OE sizes, we'll use 4 bits to align the record bytewise (7 bytes total).

+Future improvements:

+Analysis of the full dataset suggests that IE and OE are ordered sets.
+The total number of possible permutations is therefore 65 for each value.
+A possible space optimization for shaving an additional byte would be to use the following record structure with a static dictionary:
+* 32 bits for F - unchanged
+* 7 bits for IE
+* 7 bits for OE

+Total: 46 bits (aligned to 6 bytes)

+Furthermore, the data suggests that Freq can be packed using only 3 bytes.

 Redis sizing
 ===